input-output-hk/plutus-pioneer-program/docs/week1.rst

 Copy and paste the EnglishAuction.sh file contents into the playground, replacing the existing demo contract.

-When using the original tag for Week 01 (3746610e53654a1167aeb4c6294c6096d16b0502), you will need to remove the "module" header from the script in order to compile it in the playground.
-This is not required in future iterations of Plutus.

-Another thing to note in this version of the playground is that fees are not considered - this also changes in upcoming lectures working with later Plutus commits.

 .. figure:: img/playground_2.png
    :alt: Plutus Playground